The Nazanin Fatehi Story

 12:27 “But if his shirt is torn from behind, then she lies and he is one of the truthful.”

-She might also have avoided the death sentence, even if one of her attackers had been killed during the attempted rape, if she had used a rock or a stick instead of a knife to defend herself and her niece.
+She might also have avoided the death sentence, even if one of her attackers had been killed during the attempted rape, if she had used a rock or a stick to defend herself and her niece, instead of a knife, based on a saying of Muhammad which, like the Koran, is a precedent under Islamic law if it does not contradict the Book.

 From a translation of the Prophet's Last Sermon by Islamic scholar and author Dr. Muhammad Hamidullah’s [1908-2002]